gradle/gradle/design-docs/dependency-management.md

         .withArtifacts(MavenModule, MavenPomArtifact)
         .execute()
     Set<File> pomFiles = artifactResult.getArtifactFiles()

+## Story: IvyModule and MavenModule are symmetric with IvyPublication and MavenPublication

+These classes are the resolve / publish equivalents, so there should be:

+- Consistency in package structure
+- Consistency in type hierarchy (`IvyModule` and `MavenModule` are not `Component` subtypes)

 ## Story: Reliable mechanism for checking for success with new resolution result APIs